danielknobe/blobbyvolley2/README.md

 make && make install
 ```

-3. Copy the `build/blobby` folder to the `/switch/` directory on your SD card.
+3. Copy the `blobby` folder to the `/switch/` directory on your SD card.

 ### Credits
 See AUTHORS